Wild Wonder Micro Grant Fellows

 PROJECT DESCRIPTION

-Wilkes County Schools English as a Second Language (ESL) department will embark on a year long nature journaling project, Nature Journaling for Science and Writing Success, to incorporate more science into their writing through nature journaling.
-After experiencing nature journaling through a training session, teachers will work as a team to build a set of activities that align to science standards to get started on this adventure with their students.
-Says Holguin, “We have many students enrolling in school that have significant trauma due to the difficulty of immigrating to the US and this is a way for us to provide support in that area, as well.
-Being in nature is proven to be a way to release stress and anxiety.”
+Wilkes County Schools English as a Second Language (ESL) department embarked on a year-long nature journaling project, Nature Journaling for Science and Writing Success, to incorporate more science into their writing through nature journaling.
+After experiencing nature journaling through a training session, teachers worked as a team to build a set of activities that align to science standards to get started on this adventure with their students.
+Says Holguin, “We don't realize how badly our students need to spend time outdoors.
+They spend so much time in front of a screen, and what inspired me was seeing the joy in their faces while doing simple things in nature.
+There were a lot of ‘ah-h’" moments for the students.”
+Results from this project have been shared with the local Board of Education and at a nature journaling information night for parents.

-The Micro Grant will support the purchase of collections of children’s nature books and student journals for 620 students..
+The Wild Wonder Micro Grant, Nature Journaling for Science and Writing Success, supported the purchase of collections of children’s nature books and 475 student journals.

 María Yolanda Núñez Medina